What microphones do rappers use?

 Not to put these two in the same boat – they just happen to both like the same mic.
 Along with a host of other artists on the Aftermath label.

-This monstrous microphone is noted for extremely low noise along with insanely crisp vocal clarity.
+This monstrous thing is one of the best condenser microphones around and is noted for extremely low noise along with insanely crisp vocal clarity.
 They’re so fond of these mics that they own several as they tend to burn through them.
 Eminem even carries one with him in case he goes to a studio that doesn’t have one.
 Also with it being a pretty modern mic they are very interchangeable as they are practically identical.
 There are no unique nuances that a particular vintage Neumann U87 might have for example.
 Dr. Dre on the Sony C800G:

 “I like my vocals to sound ‘crystal,’” states Dre.
 “I use the Sony C-800G for vocals because it has a clean sound and about 85% of the people that get behind it sound great.
 My main objective is that the vocal sound is present and clean and ultimately does not distort.”